-The partner will handle marketing and distribution, and usually takes 70% of all profits in return, after the app store has taken its 50%.
+The partner will handle marketing and distribution, and Chinese publishing partners will usually take a portion of the profits after the app store has taken its 50%.
 Still, this is extremely common practice and most foreign companies choose to do this to gain access to China’s massive and highly profitable market.

-Note: If you partner with AppInChina, we can give you a much better profit-sharing arrangement.
+Note: If you partner with AppInChina, we can give you a much better profit-sharing arrangement than most Chinese publishing partners.
 Contact us to find out how.

 - Software Copyright Certificate (SCC).
 An SCC is proof of registered Chinese copyright for any piece of software, and thus any entity, foreign or domestic, individual or company, can apply for one.
 However, in the case of games, keep in mind that only a Chinese corporation, business entity, or individual may publish a game in China.

 Both the Apple App Store and all independent Android app stores will ask for a valid SCC number during the submission process, though currently the Apple App Store is not verifying SCCs that are submitted.